devopsengineerDan/engineer-dancun-personal-blog/content/posts/best-practices-for-engineering-data-pipelines-part2.md

 ## Wrap-Up

 In this second part we have gone from a skeleton “Hello, Production!” deployment to a fully-functional train-and-deploy pipeline, that automates re-training and re-deployment in a production environment, on a periodic basis.
 We have factored-out common code so that it can be re-used across projects and discussed various strategies for developing automated tests for both stages of the pipeline, ensuring that subsequent modifications can be reliably integrated and deployed, with relative ease.

-In the final part of this series we will cover monitoring and observability and aim to to answer the question, “*How will I know when something has gone wrong?*”.

 ## Appendix